puzzleshark/rxiter/README.md

 asyncio.Task(count_cubed())
 ```
 ### Repeat
-'repeat' takes a iterator, and "records" it's outputed values to be listened to by multiple observers.
+`repeat` takes a iterator, and "records" it's outputed values to be listened to by multiple observers.

 ## Example